Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Introduction

-To operate over a spatially distorted channel, we use passive field-widened interferometers that are designed for free-space quantum key distribution (QKD)~\cite{jin2019genuine,jin_demonstration_2018}, and which don't suffer from mode-filtering losses, and can be less complex than employing adaptive optics solutions.
-This is especially important for moving time-bin channels such as between aircraft \cite{pugh_airborne_2017}, drones, and satellites \cite{liao_satellite--ground_2017,podmore_qkd_2021} where pointing errors and mode distortions are at a high level, while resources are limited.
-Our scheme uses the 6-state 4-state time-bin reference frame independent quantum key distribution (RFI-QKD) protocol, which avoids the requirement for active phase locking of the transmitter and receiver interferometers.
-While the relative phase between the two interferometers drifts, the RFI-QKD protocol maintains a secret key rate provided the phase drift is slow enough for the sufficient estimation of channel parameters.
-Recently, several time-bin RFI-QKD demonstrations have been performed over static free-space and optical fiber channels \cite{chen_field_2020,feng_four-state_2021,tang_free-running_2022}.
+To operate over a moving free-space channel, we utilize passive field widened interferometers that have been demonstrated to support quantum key distribution (QKD) over a highly multi-mode channel~\cite{jin2019genuine,jin_demonstration_2018}.
+The interferometers don't suffer from mode-filtering losses, and are less complex than employing adaptive optics solutions.
+This is especially beneficial for time-bin channels with moving platforms as between aircraft~\cite{pugh_airborne_2017}, drones, and satellites~\cite{liao_satellite--ground_2017,podmore_qkd_2021} where high pointing errors and mode distortions are present.
+Our scheme uses the 6-state 4-state time-bin reference frame independent quantum key distribution (RFI-QKD) protocol~\cite{tannous2019demonstration}, which avoids the requirement for active phase locking of the transmitter and receiver interferometers.
+While the relative phase between the two interferometers drifts, the RFI-QKD protocol maintains a secret key rate provided the phase drift is slow enough for the estimation of channel parameters.
+Recently, several time-bin RFI-QKD demonstrations have been performed over static free-space and optical fiber channels~\cite{chen_field_2020,feng_four-state_2021,tang_free-running_2022}.
 For free-space channels, RFI-QKD protocols are advantageous since removing the active phase alignment eliminates the difficulties associated with the random intensity fluctuations a reference signal would suffer over a turbulent free-space channel.
-Furthermore, this scheme could also avoid the need to compensate for Doppler shift induced phase drift in a satellite link~\cite{space_super_zeitler2016super,vallone2016interference}, as discussed below.
-Thus, our fully passive scheme can overcome both a multi-mode channel, a relative phase drift, and channel phase drift without active compensation or filtering.
+Although power normalization of the reference signal is possible, it typically requires advanced techniques and additional resources ~\cite{guiomar2022coherentModelling,vetelino2007fade,abtahi2006suppressionSOA,khalighi2014survey}.
+Furthermore, this scheme could also avoid the need to compensate for Doppler shift induced phase drift in a satellite link~\cite{space_super_zeitler2016super,vallone2016interference,chapman2020time}.
+Thus, our fully passive scheme which employs the combination of RFI-QKD and a field widened interferometer can be used to achieve the distribution of a secret key over a multi-mode channel, as well as resolve a sufficiently slow relative phase drift, and a channel phase drift without active compensation or filtering.